Skip to content

 Safety, vitamins and product quality

 Choose formulations that list the base oils clearly and specify whether the product is fragrance-free or scented with essential oils.
 Unscented formulas, such as Dr Bronner’s Unscented Baby 946 mL, are preferred for infants or reactive skin.
 Scented versions like Vrindavan’s Lavender & Eucalyptus 250 mL offer an aromatherapeutic touch for body care.
-Bar options such as Base Soap With Impact’s Coconut Castile 120 g provide simplicity with zero packaging waste.
+Bar options such as Base Soap With Impact’s Coconut Castile 120 g provide simplicity with minimal packaging waste.

 How to dilute and use Castile soap correctly